XDMickeyYau/Considition-2023-Cobra/README.md

 This is the submitted code of team Cobra in Considition 2023 using Python.

-algorithm.py contains the main code of refill station placement alogrithm.
+algorithm.py contains the main code of the refill station placement algorithm.

-- graph_mixed_score(): Main function of our solution, a mix of beam-search and brute force algorithm
+- graph_mixed_score(): The main function of our solution, a mix of beam-search and brute force algorithm
 - algo(): inteface for eval.py
 - create_graph(): Create networkx graph from mapEntity
 - get_mapEntity_subgraph(): Get a subset of mapEntity where all the locations are in subgraph C
-- get_solution_subgreaph(): Get a subset of solution where all the locations are in subgraph C
+- get_solution_subgreaph(): Get a subset of the solution where all the locations are in subgraph C
 - refine_footfall(): Fix rounding error in footfall using scoredSolution calculated from the scoring function
 - update_total_score(): Update the game score dictionary total_score using scoredSolution calculated from the scoring function
-- try_placing_refill(): Simulate the effect of placing a refill station in signle location in a subgraph
+- try_placing_refill(): Simulate the effect of placing a refill station in a single location in a subgraph
 - initize_solution_subgraph(): Reset solutions in a subgraph C

-eval.py is the main scipt for submission:
+eval.py is the main script for submission:

 - Fetching required data
 - Submitting a solution to Considition 2023
 - Scoring a solution locally and saving the "game"
-  - There will be a request limit for the Considition apis so if you wish to train a AI/ML or trying some brute force solution you'll have to use the scoring function that comes in this repo.
+  - There will be a request limit for the Considition apis so if you wish to train an AI/ML or try some brute force solution you'll have to use the scoring function that comes in this repo.
-  - Saved games can be visualized using the the notebook in this repo
+  - Saved games can be visualized using the notebook in this repo

 visualization.ipynb is a notebook for visualizing games.

-exploration.ipynb is a notebook for exploratory data anlysis of map data.
+exploration.ipynb is a notebook for exploratory data analysis of map data.

-graph.ipynb is a notebook for exploratory data anlysis of graphs.
+graph.ipynb is a notebook for exploratory data analysis of graphs.

 scoring.py contains the logic for how we score a solution.